-How to Sous Vide Beef Skirt Steak
+Simple Sous Vide Skirt Steak Recipe and How-To Guide

 Skirt steak is thin and chewy, unless cut across the grain, but it is full of amazing flavor.
 The benefit of using sous vide on skirt steak is to cook it for long enough to tenderize it, this way you can enjoy the great flavor of a skirt steak without any of the chewiness.
 I often sous vide skirt steak for 12 to 24 hours, turning it into a tender, super flavorful steak.

 Skirt steak is a very thin, relatively chewy piece of meat that is full of amazing flavor.
 It comes from the short plate primal located at the belly of the cow, which is where flank steak and hanger steak also come from.